Erarnitox/GH_Tools/README.md

 ### Getting started

-Once you have downloaded and imported [**GHTools**](https://github.com/Erarnitox/java-sauerbraten-hack/raw/master/bin/GHTools.jar) into your project you can get started coding your first hack for a game.
+Once you have downloaded and imported [**GH_Tools**](https://github.com/Erarnitox/java-sauerbraten-hack/raw/master/bin/GHTools.jar) into your project you can get started coding your first hack for a game.

 here is a very simple example on how to use `GHTools`

 ```
-//import everything from the GHTools:
+//import everything from the GH_Tools:
-import com.guidedhacking.*;
+import com.guidedhacking.GH_Tools*;

 public class Example {